tips

 Spanish Speeding Fines

-Speeding is the most common reason tourists receive fines.
-Spain has fixed speed cameras, mobile radar units, and average speed cameras on many roads.
+Speeding is the most common reason tourists receive fines in Spain.
+The DGT uses fixed speed cameras, mobile radar units, and average speed cameras on many roads.

 Speed Limits in Spain